Modern Architectures with Angular – Part 1: Strategic Design with Sheriff

 • ui: UI modules contain so-called dumb or presentational components.
 These are reusable components that support the implementation of individual features but do not know them directly.
 The implementation of a design system consists of such components.
 However, UI modules can also contain general technical components that are used across all use cases.
 An example of this would be a ticket component, which ensures that tickets are presented in the same way in different features.
 Such components usually only communicate with their environment via properties and events.
 They do not get access to the backend or a store.

 • data: Data modules contain the respective domain model (actually the client-side view of it) and services that operate on it.
 Such services validate e.g. Entities and communicating with the backend.
 State management, including the provision of view models, can also be accommodated in data modules.
-This is particularly useful when multiple features in the same domain are based on the same data.
+This is particularly useful when multiple features in the same context are based on the same data.

 • util: General helper functions etc. can be found in utility modules.
 Examples of this are logging, authentication or working with date values.